The Biblyon Broadsheet

 Castle of the Mad Archmage

-The Greyhawk Grognard’s Castle is now up to eight levels, and it’s still growing.
+The Greyhawk Grognard’s Castle is now complete at twelve and a half levels.
 It is uniquely old-school and the maps are beautiful.
 Technically, it isn’t the castle, it’s the dungeon of the castle.
-It’s designed to go underneath a castle of your own design.
+It’s designed to go underneath a castle of your own design, but there’s also a very nice top level by Richard Graves, The Mad Demigod’s Castle.
+You can find it on…

 Dragonsfoot